The Rape of Proserpina by Bernini. When Marble Comes Alive

 Gian Lorenzo Bernini was one of the central figures of Baroque art in 17th-century Rome — a sculptor, architect, and all-round creative powerhouse.
 He worked for both the Catholic Church and secular patrons, including none other than Louis XIV of France.

 Bernini was incredibly young when he created The Rape of Proserpina — just 23 years old.
 The sculpture was commissioned by Cardinal Scipione Borghese, the man who in fact commissioned and assembled the collection that became the Galleria Borghese.
 It was made between 1621 and 1622, at a time when Bernini was already gaining a reputation for making marble appear soft and alive.
 The piece became part of his private collection — and remains one of its most impressive works.
-(If you’re curious, one of the links below leads to a sculpture Bernini created when he was only 15 years old.)
+(Like another one made by 15 years old Bernini.)

 The story comes from Roman mythology, adapted from the Greek myth of Persephone and Hades.
 (The Romans adopted many of the Greek gods and stories, often giving them different names — so Hades becomes Pluto, and Persephone becomes Proserpina.)
 Proserpina, the daughter of Ceres (goddess of the harvest), is abducted by Pluto, god of the underworld, who falls in love with her and carries her off to be his queen.
 Her mother’s grief causes the world to go cold and barren — a mythical explanation for the changing of the seasons.